Search

 • DSWPD can run in families, meaning it could be genetic.
 A teen may be more likely to develop DSWPD if a parent had it.

 • Teens have a strong need to stay connected to their friends.
-Often, though, they’re so busy with homework and after-school activities that they can’t to do this until the evening.
+Often, though, they’re so busy with homework and after-school activities that they can’t do this until the evening.
 Given the choice between going to bed or staying up late to chat and hang out with friends, many teens choose staying up late.

 • Bright lights or blue light from smartphones or tablets in the evening.
 These can affect a person’s body clock.
 Many teens use these devices every evening, but doing so long after the sun goes down can keep them awake past their ideal bedtime.
 Likewise, not being exposed to bright light early in the morning (when the sun comes up) can also affect a person’s body clock.